top of page

 Kay Danes, (2023) “Reflections: an oversight entity to promote the wellbeing of ADF serving members, veterans and families.”
 Personal Submission.
 10 DEC 2023.
 (Download)

-Inspector-General of the Australian Defence Force
+Inspector-General of the Australian Defence Force (IGADF)

 Kay Danes, (2023) 'A Conflict Resilient Workplace: Transformative best practice in the Australian Defence Force workplace.’
 (Submission to the Inspector‐General of the Australian Defence Force (IGADF) Twenty Year Review.
 21 Nov 2023.
 (Download)